nonomal/openproject/docs/system-admin-guide/integrations/nextcloud/two-way-oauth2/README.md

 ## 2. Enter Nextcloud OAuth values in OpenProject

-In the page that appears, you will see new OAuth values that are once again generated automatically, but this time by Nextcloud.
+On the page that appears, you will see new OAuth values that are once again generated automatically, but this time by Nextcloud.

-OpenProject will need these values to be able to connect to your Nextcloud instance.
+OpenProject will need these values to be able to connect with your Nextcloud instance.

 Much like in the previous step, you will need to copy these two generated values (**Nextcloud OAuth client ID** and **Nextcloud OAuth client secret**) and paste them into OpenProject.

 ![Nextcloud also generates OAuth values that need to be copied to OpenProject](two_way_oauth2_setup_step_3.png)

-Navigate back to your OpenProject tab and click on the **Done, continue** button on the screen you previously left it at.
+Navigate back to your OpenProject tab and click the **Done, continue** button on the screen you previously left it at.
 You will now see a screen where you will be able to enter the Nextcloud values.

 ![OpenProject_NC_OAuth_values](two_way_oauth2_setup_step_4.png)